The Terror Factor

 The Terror Factor is a 2007 American independent comedy horror film written and directed by Garry Medeiros and starring Matthew G. Hill, Nina Rusin, and John Sylvia.
 It premiered on October 30, 2007, and was completed on a US$2,000 budget.
 The film was voted "Best of New England" at the 2007 Rhode Island International Horror Film Festival and was later screened at the 2008 Fright Night and Rock & Shock Film Festivals.
 In 2010, it was released on DVD by Maxim Media International.

-The story follows Warren Wilcox (Matthew G. Hill), an escaped mental patient, who terrorizes a group of local teenagers he finds partying in his childhood home.
+The story follows Warren Wilcox (Matthew G. Hill), an escaped mental patient, who terrorizes a group of local teenagers who he finds partying in his childhood home.
 Wilcox's killing spree is interrupted by an aspiring serial killer (Antonio Dias), who takes advantage of the panic created by the escapee, and leads to an eventual showdown between the two.

 Plot summary

 A young boy named Warren Wilcox stands over the body of his father, moments after stabbing him to death, and then pursues his mother with an axe.
 She locks herself in a room but Wilcox soon breaks through the door and kills her.
 He is subsequently institutionalized at a local mental hospital.

 Thirty years later, on the anniversary of his parents murder, Wilcox escapes from the facility and heads for his childhood home in Dartmouth, Massachusetts.
 A local reporter, Fred Gordon, describes the escape from outside the Wilcox home and interviews Sheriff Bob Grady who imposes an 8 o'clock curfew on the town.
 As the interview ends, a man is seen turning off his television and pulling out a video cassette after taping the news segment.
 His room is adorned with swastikas and satanic imagery.
 The man walks across the room to a bedroom window and uses a camera to watch the girl across the street kissing her boyfriend.

 Later that day, Chez is lying in bed thinking about the recent breakup with his girlfriend Cathy.
 Chez's friend Ringo attempts to console him and invites Chez to go along on a double date.
 Ringo explains that his new girlfriend Jodi wants to defy curfew by spending the night at "the old Wilcox house".
 Chez declines the offer but is unwilling to be "cooped up inside all night" and decides to ignore the curfew as well.
 He has a brief conversation with his younger sister Lauren who is waiting for her boyfriend Mike to return from work.
 Neither appear to take the threat of Wilcox's escape seriously and they sarcastically say their "goodbyes" to each other.
 As he prepares to leave the house Chez is approached by his neighbor Matt, the man who had earlier been spying on Lauren and Mike, and a brief argument ensues with Chez warning Matt to leave his sister alone before driving away.
 Meanwhile Ringo and Jodi, along with Reanna and Dave, arrive at the abandoned Wilcox residence.
 It is here that their night of terror begins.